 Skin and soft tissue NTM infections can present as localized drainage or abscess formation at the site of puncture wounds or open traumatic injuries.

-Appendix B: Oregon NTM Surveillance and Outbreak Data
+Guidance B: Oregon NTM Surveillance and Outbreak Data

 Oregon required mandatory NTM reporting since January 1, 2014.
-The case definition used is similar to the one proposed in this document.
+The case definition used is similar to the one proposed in the position statement submitted March 9, 2017.
 Oregon clinical laboratories send NTM isolates to reference laboratories for final species determination.
 Therefore almost all cases are confirmed and rarely maintain presumptive status.
 Descriptive characteristics for cases from beginning of mandatory reporting through February 28, 2017 are outlined here.

 Of 127 confirmed extrapulmonary NTM cases (1 case per 100,000 person-years), 52% were female.
 Although median age was 49 years (range: 1 to 92 years), 27 cases occurred among children less than 5 years of age (3.5 cases per 100,000 person-years).
-Commonly identified species included Mycobacterium avium complex (45%), M. fortuitum (17%), and M. chelonae (8%).
+Commonly identified species included Mycobacterium avium complex (45%), M. abscessus and chelonae species (23%), and M. fortuitum (17%).
 Reported exposures and risks included potting soil (31%), immunocompromised status (30%), surgery (26%), infusions (19%), and trauma (18%).
 Wounds or abscesses were reported in 69% of case-patients, lymphadenitis in 30%.
 Thirty-one percent were hospitalized; 14% were septic; and one died.
 The surveillance system identified NTM cases in three clusters, related in time, place, and mycobacterial species.
-Subsequent investigation identified common exposures that led to public health action: four cases at three hospitals were associated with artificial joints from a common supplier, two cases were associated with use of nonsterile tattoo diluent at a single facility, and two cases were associated with abdominoplasty at a single facility.
+Subsequent investigation identified common exposures that led to public health action.
+Four cases at three hospitals were associated with artificial joints and a common operating room contaminating source; two cases were associated with use of nonsterile tattoo diluent at a single facility; and two cases were associated with abdominoplasty at a single facility.

-Appendix C: NTM Suspect Case Definition for Outbreak Investigations
+Guidance C: NTM Suspect Case Definition for Outbreak Investigations

-In an outbreak investigation, a suspect case definition might be useful because laboratory results may be delayed or missing for some affected patients.
+In an outbreak investigation, a suspect case definition might be useful because laboratory results might be delayed or missing for some affected patients.
 Investigators most likely would identify suspect cases by case finding after identifying a likely environmental or iatrogenic source.

 Suspect Case Definition: